 You are traveling to Japan, a nation with more than 6,800 islands, and you will need Google Maps, search for that sushi restaurant or find your reservations.
-For all this, you need a SIM card to have Internet when you land in Japan.
+For all this, you need a SIM card to have an internet connection when you land in Japan.
 As you know, you can find a variety of options but which one to choose?

-Remember that using roaming with your operator will cost you an arm and a leg: up to 15€ per MB downloaded, unthinkable.
-Unthinkable, but which card should you buy?
-If you want to know which is the best data SIM card for Japan and stay connected to the Internet, we talk about the best alternatives: advantages and disadvantages, where to buy them, and some travel tips to keep in mind.
+Remember that using roaming with your operator will cost you an arm and a leg: up to 15€ per MB downloaded.
+Unthinkable!
+So then, which card should you buy?
+If you want to know which is the best data SIM card for Japan and remain connected to the internet, we talk about the best alternatives: advantages and disadvantages, where to buy them, and some travel tips to keep in mind.

-You can also keep your local line with a digital eSIM for Japan if you have a compatible cell phone like iPhone XR or latest.
+You can also keep your local line with a digital eSIM for Japan if you have a compatible cell phone like iPhone XR or newer.
 They work very well!

 - 1 Why buy a prepaid SIM card for Japan?

 - 2 Where to buy the best data SIM card for Japan?